-Finally, the College will support candidates who wish to apply to spend their third year studying at a European university (currently Poitiers, Regensburg, Utrecht or Madrid), although this option can only be pursued once actually studying Law at Cambridge.
+Finally, Trinity Hall will support candidates who wish to apply to spend their third year studying at a European university (currently Poitiers, Regensburg, Utrecht or Madrid), although this option can only be pursued once actually studying Law at Cambridge.

 If you have an interest in studying Law, then do not hesitate: we are interested in you.
-Why not come to one of our Open Days to find out more about the course and Law at the College?
+Why not come to one of our Open Days to find out more about the course and Law at Trinity Hall?